melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 What you are seeing represents the molecular motion of the protein on an extremely small time scale.
 The NAMD program calculates how the molecule moves over time given certain parameters such as temperature.
 These models and simulations can give insight into how proteins behave and their role in biological function and certain diseases.

-From the *main panel* you can bring up the Representations dialogue to play with more rendering types: - try them out!
+From the *main panel* you can bring up the graphical representations window to play with more rendering types: - try them out!

 > Graphics → Representations